officialdannyroque/Case-Studies---8-Week-SQL-Challenge/Dannys-Diner-main/README.md

 7. Which item was purchased just before the customer became a member?
 8. What is the total items and amount spent for each member before they became a member?
 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
-10. In the first week after a customer joins (including join date), they earn 2x points on all items — how many points do customers A and B have at the end of January?
+10. In the first week after a customer joins (including join date), they earn 2x points on all items, how many points do customers A and B have at the end of January?

 ### Bonus Questions